top of page

 Evening has fallen - B resolves to partake of the refreshing breeze with a stroll in the Park

-B: Hobby! - of course I'd meet you here, my better self (heartily ashamed) - actually, Hobby - why stroll you here?
+B: Hobby! - of course I'd meet you here, my better self (is ashamed) - actually, Hobby (is disgusted) - why stroll you here?

-H: Walking home to Wimbledon - shortcut saves a dashed bit of shoe leather - Father is still in a rage at me - threatens conscription - must stroll on - leave Byron! leave before the Watch finds you!
+H: Walking home to Hounslow - shortcut saves acres of shoe leather - Father is still in a rage at me - threatens conscription - must stroll through - leave Byron! leave before the Watch finds you!
 (H rushes on - unmolested and unapproached)

-B rests on a park bench - hears a rustle in a nearby shrub
+B rests on a park bench - hears a rustle in a nearby shrubbery

 B attempts both